barbarer/py4e-int/_sources/network/mixedupcode.rst

     :adaptive:

-    Write a program that retrieves an image file from 'http://data.pr4e.org/cover3.jpg' using urllib and save it to disk.
+    Write a program that retrieves an image file from 'http://data.pr4e.org/cover3.jpg' using urllib and then save it to your local computer.
     -----
     import urllib.request, urllib.parse, urllib.error
     =====